justinbourb/theMachine/README.md

 4) Routing
 5) DRY code base
 6) Testing
+  6a) tests can be accessed by navigating to /tests
 7) Event delegation
 8) It uses window.addEventListener('beforeunload') to record the time the page/game was left.
 Resources continue to accumulate in real time (as calculated when the game is reopened).
 9) Contains at least one example of functional programming